-For work, entertainment, and communication, I use a Samsung computer (Windows 7) and iPhone 7 (iOS 12).
+For work, entertainment, and communication, I use a Samsung computer (Windows) and an iPhone.
 Previously, I had a MacBook.
 One day I’d like to return to macOS.
-For this article, I tested these iOS content managers mainly on my Windows 7-based laptop.
-My teammate JP is on a MacBook Pro and has some experience using iPhone transfer apps as well, so he will share some of his opinions as well.
+For this article, I tested these iOS content managers mainly on my Windows-based laptop.
+My teammate JP is on a MacBook Pro and has some experience using iPhone transfer software as well, so he will share some of his opinions as well.

-My goal is to examine iTunes alternatives for Windows and Mac and help you find the best software that you can rely on to improve your data transferring experience.
-I hope that my review will help you choose a program that works best for you, enabling you to manage and transfer your music, movies, TV shows, books, notes, messages, contacts and apps in a more straightforward way.
+Our goal is to examine all popular iPhone managers available and help you find the best software that you can rely on to improve your data transferring experience.
+I hope that my review will help you choose a program that works best for you, enabling you to manage and transfer your music, movies, TV shows, books, notes, messages, contacts, and apps in a more straightforward way.

 Disclaimer: The opinions in this review are all our own.
 No software developers or merchants mentioned in this post have any influence on our testing process, nor do they get any editorial input in the content.
 None of them actually know that we are putting together this review before we post it here on SoftwareHow.

-People search for iTunes alternatives for various reasons.
-While iTunes is considered to be the classic program for managing iPhone data, there are a lot of users who aren’t comfortable with it. iTunes often comes under criticism because it’s slow, especially on Windows, and for a lack of interesting features.
-It also limits the number of file formats you can upload and is unable to save several backups.
+While iTunes was considered to be the classic program for managing iPhone data, there were a lot of users who aren’t comfortable with it. iTunes often came under criticism because it’s slow, especially on Windows, and for a lack of interesting features.
+It also limited the number of file formats you can upload and is unable to save several backups.

-Some Apple users are looking for easy-to-use alternatives for organizing photos, or for copying messages & call history from their phone to a computer.
+Now that iTunes is gone.
+Many Mac users are looking for easy-to-use alternatives for organizing photos, or for copying messages & call history from their phone to a computer.
 Others want to transfer music to their iPhones more quickly.
 In fact, there are plenty of iOS-friendly apps that can replace or even surpass iTunes.
-Whether you’re using iTunes to listen to music or to keep your files and data synchronized with your computer, there are a number of options to choose from.
+Whether you were using iTunes to listen to music or to keep your files and data synchronized with your computer, there are a number of options to choose from.

-So, if you’re tired of iTunes or need additional functions to manage your iPhone more effectively, you’ll definitely benefit from using alternative software.
+So, if you want to manage your iPhone more effectively, you’ll definitely benefit from using iPhone transfer software.
 Most of the paid apps have a free trial version, so you can download and test them yourself.
-If iTunes doesn’t drive you crazy, you might not find much benefit from a paid iPhone manager app.

 To determine the winners, we used the following criteria:

-When it comes to iPhone management software, features can vary considerably.
+When it comes to the best iPhone management software, features can vary considerably.
 Generally, these kinds of applications not only copy standard iTunes features but even surpass them.
-Among iTunes alternatives, you can find apps for data transferring, managing media, messages, contacts and notes backup, etc. Despite a great variety, we took into consideration the must-have iTunes features as well as a set of unique characteristics.
+Among them, you can find apps for data transferring, managing media, messages, contacts and notes backup, etc. Despite a great variety, we took into consideration the must-have iTunes features as well as a set of unique characteristics.

 Design and User Experience